EricaLinaG/Emacsn/README.md

 The default configuration gets 3 installs, __stable__, __dev__ and __test__.
 test is empty, and therefore vanilla gnu to start with.

+There is `make test-install` which will make a test install in the test profile.
-There is a `make test-install` target to make sure what is pushed installs and runs cleanly before updating the stable installation with `make stable-update`.
+This is to make sure what is pushed installs and runs cleanly before updating the stable installation with `make stable-update`.

 ## Easy updates to configurations.

-There are make targets to update those installations.
+There are make targets to update the installations.
 They do a `git pull` and then update packages in each configuration's preferred way.

 For example: